L4COUR/L4COUR_AU_Aesthetic-Programming/Mini_Ex9/README.md

 </br>
 [Obfuscated_FB_Non-human.js](https://github.com/L4COUR/Aesthetic_Programming_Mini_Ex-s/tree/master/Mini_Ex4).

 This Mini_Ex is very different in comparison to the previous ones I have made, in the sense that it focuses more upon the understanding and de-composition of pre-existing code.
 I have chosen to decompose my Mini_Ex4 which is probably the most complicated p5.js program I have coded so far, and I thought that this would be a nice oppertunity to make it more clear what the rather complex code does exactly.
 I have drawed the flowchart above in a way which sort of creates 4 segments which are all interconnected with each other.
-So the first segment is...
+So the first segment is where the program is initiated and the global varibles are being defined. the webcam is also being initiated here so that the video-feed can then later be tampered with. another crucial part of the first segment is also the getting the serial data from an arduino circuit with a light-dependent resistor which can sensor UV intensities, this serial data is then channeled into the p5.js program via a ```p5.SerialPort()```, in order to be used as the variable ```inData```.

-**The Thing about API's:**
+**Header:**
 (Text)

 **The Code:**